TixiaoShan/autoware_tracker/README.md

 # Readme

 Barebone package for point cloud object tracking used in Autoware.
 The package is only tested in Ubuntu 16.04 and ROS Kinetic.
+No deep learning is used.

 # Install JSK
 ```